-The College of Mount Saint Vincent organizes the annual Scholarship Tribute Dinner
+The College of Mount Saint Vincent’s annual Scholarship Tribute Dinner,

-to raise scholarship funds for students of extraordinary ability but limited means.
+Each year, the College community and leaders in business, government and the service industries join together to raise scholarship monies for students of extraordinary ability but limited means.

 Join us for this special annual event and help our students reach their dreams.